Chouffy/chouffy.github.io/docs/Language/PowerShell.md

 	- `-Command "& '/path/to/script.ps1'` to run a script
 	- `-File "/path/to/script.ps"` to run a script
 	- `-NoExit` to keep the window open
-	- `-WindowStyle Hidden` to hide the window - Seems to work only with admin privilege
+	- `-WindowStyle Hidden` to hide/minimize the window - Seems to work only with admin privilege
 	- `-ExecutionPolicy Bypass` to bypass the [[PowerShell#Security]] check
 - Scheduling: See [[Windows Task Scheduler#Schedule PowerShell scripts]]
 ## Ressources